Updated

 4 min read

-While database migration services exist, I wanted an easy way to convert my .accdb files to PostgreSQL, without owning a Microsoft Access license or needing a Office 360 subscription.
+While paid database migration services exist, I wanted an easy way to convert my .accdb files to PostgreSQL, without owning a Microsoft Access license or needing a Office 360 subscription.

 This short tutorial will show you how to convert Microsoft Access database files (.MDB or .ACCDB) to PostgreSQL (`.sql).